hjeronen/cipher-decipher/documentation/weekly_report_1.md

 # Week report 1

 ### What have I done this week?
 This week I did research on some of the subjects, and after choosing the topic I read mostly wikipedia-articles on that or any related subject.
 I was on the fence between two topics and wasted some time considering how to solve the other one (creating an interpreter for regular-expressions).
 However, I chose to make a program that decrypts a simple-substitution cipher using frequency analysis.
 As an introductory exercise, I decrypted some sample texts I found online and tried to find some example algorithms.
+I have also initialized the project and written the project specification document.

 ### How has the project progressed?
-I have initialized a GitHub-repository and created a Gradle project.
+I have initialized a GitHub-repository, sorted out some configuration issues and created a Gradle project.

 ### What did I learn this week/today?
 I learned about frequency analysis and trie data structure, which were both new to me.